Made with 💙 by me (how to).

 Either just for simple light control, or to turn them green and red when my pomodoro timer ends (don't ask how long that took to set up).

-Will do a complete “whats on my phone” review at one point
+Will do a complete “whats on my phone” review at one point.
+But main ones are:

 Again, super lazy.
 I especially hate buying shoes.